 - costs associated with the dissemination of research findings (through traditional venues as well as videos or CD-ROMs);

-- costs of publishing articles, including costs associated with ensuring open access to the research findings (e.g., costs of publishing in an open access journal or of allowing open access to an article);
+- page charges for articles published, including costs associated with ensuring open access to the findings (e.g., costs of publishing in an open access journal or of making a journal article open access);

 - costs of preparing a research manuscript for publication;

-- costs of holding a workshop or seminar, the activities of which relate directly to the research that was funded by the program (including non-alcoholic refreshments and meal costs).
+- costs of holding a workshop or seminar, the activities of which relate directly to the funded research (including non-alcoholic refreshments and meal costs).

-- recruiting costs for research personnel, such as advertising or airfare for candidates;
+- recruiting costs for research personnel, such as advertising and airfare for candidates;

 - costs for safe disposal of waste;